need4swede/wiki-go/data/documents/getting-started/setup/seerr/document.md

 Adding an address to the saved list does not select it or replace the active connection.

 In settings and MDM data, these are deliberately separate: `seerrServerURL` is active, while `seerrURLs` contains saved addresses.
-Older Neptune MDM data may call the saved list `jellyseerrURLs`; that compatibility name is not normally the active endpoint.
-One older-plugin migration is supported for new users: if MDM 1.2.6.101 Server Defaults have no active field and contain exactly one valid saved address, Neptune selects that address.
-With multiple saved addresses, Neptune leaves the active address unset so you can choose explicitly.

 Neptune applies a new Jellyfin user's Server Defaults before its first automatic Seerr sign-in.
 This works for password and Quick Connect sign-in and